The Indian connection to Oscar-winner ‘Everything Everywhere All At Once’ – Mumbai’s Aashish D’Mello

 D’Mello graduated with a Bachelors in Communications and Media degree from St Xavier’s College in Mumbai in 2013.
 He worked as an assistant director in advertising commercials and as an assistant editor in Pradeep Sarkar’s Hindi film Mardaani in 2014.

 In 2015, D’Mello moved to Los Angeles to study at the American Film Institute.
-After graduating, he served as an assistant editor on short films and documentaries, garnering enough working hours to become eligible for an editors’ union.
+After graduating, he served as an assistant editor on short films and documentaries, garnering enough working hours to become eligible for membership to an editors’ union.

 “The film industry here is informal, you get jobs through word of mouth,” D’Mello said about Hollywood.
 “Zeken Mao and I were together in the same class at AFI.
 She is from China.
 Paul had reached out to AFI asking if they knew any good editors who could serve as assistant editors and who knew Chinese.
 AFI sent this email to Zeken.
 She got the job first.
 She reached out to me because they needed another assistant editor.”